MorphoFun/labStarter/CONTRIBUTING.md

 * Comment on existing issues (this helps to build community along our users while also applying your unique areas of expertise!)

 ## How to Submit a Pull Request
 Please read these instructions on how to submit a pull request on GitHub: https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests.
 When submitting a pull request, please include a clear and concise description of the changes you are proposing.
-If applicable, please also include a short description about how these changes might be helpful for others (e.g., "added new template for writing a mentoring plan for students seeking careers outside of academia (previous documents focused on only academic job seekers").
+If applicable, please also include a short description about how these changes might be helpful for others (e.g., "added new template for writing a mentoring plan for students seeking careers outside of academia because previous documents focused on only academic job seekers").

 ## What is the best way to communicate with other contributors?
 * GitHub: users and contributors are encouraged to post questions, feature requests, or bugs to the issues tab of this repo.